Due: by 6 am the day of class.

-Starting in the fourth week of the semester, you’ll use Microsoft Teams to help keep your project on track and me up to date on what you're doing.
-We’ll go over the basics of using it in class.
-Around that time you’ll receive an email with a subject line like "You have been added to a team in Microsoft Teams".
+We'll use Microsoft Teams for collaborating on your project.
+When I set it up you’ll receive an email with a subject line like "You have been added to a team in Microsoft Teams".
 The message will contain a link to open Teams if it's already on your computer or to download it if it's not.
 Teams is covered by SU's Microsoft license and will be free to download and use.

-Starting on the date indicated on the main class web page, the weekly Teams assignment is to post at least 3 updates about your project to your private Teams channel by 11:59 pm the Thursday night before class.
+Each week please post at least 3 updates about your project to your private Teams channel by 6:00 am the day of class.
+These are separate from updating your engagement log or other documents.
 Be sure to put them in your private channel so I can find them easily and they won't be mixed in with other people's projects.

 Ideally, you can post the updates when they happen during the week, and not right at the deadline.
 Any updates relevant to your project will count.
-You can post about things you did, such as Zoom calls or emails with partner organizations or outside experts; post about relevant facts you found out by research; or even make a note of articles you read that will be included in your research review.
+You can post about things you did that will also appear in your engagement log, such as Zoom calls or emails with partner organizations or outside experts (put them in both places: a brief mention in the Teams channel and a more detailed version in the log); post about relevant facts you found out by research; or even make a note of articles you read that will be included in your research review.

 Updates can also include plans for what you're going to do in the future.
 For example, "Set up a Zoom call to talk with X about Y".
 For this kind of update please use specific, granular tasks that have clear actions and definite outcomes rather than broad sweeping plans with no clear endpoint.
 For example, “Find and read three articles on X” is great; “Research X” is not.